Sam Payabvash, MD

 Tran Anh Tuan did B.S., M.S., and Ph.D. in University of Science - VNUHCM, Vietnam.
 He also was a lecturer in Faculty of Math. and Computer Science, University of Science - VNUHCM, Vietnam.
 His research is about using deep learning for segmentation and diagnosis from brain MRI, CT and lung CT.
 Currently he is doing Postgraduate Associate and will do post-doctorate research at Department of Radiology and Biomedical Imaging, Yale university, New Haven, CT, USA.

-Stefan is a 6th year medical student at Ludwig-Maximilians-University (LMU) Munich, an MD candidate at the Department of Otorhinolaryngology, Head and Neck Surgery at LMU and a scholar of the German Academic Scholarship Foundation.
+Stefan is a resident at the Department of Otorhinolaryngology, Head and Neck Surgery at Ludwig-Maximilian-University and was a scholar of the German Academic Scholarship Foundation.
 His research at Payabvash lab is focused on applying quantitative imaging and machine learning for molecular characterization and outcome prognostication of head-and-neck neoplasms.

 Ben is a medical student at the Frank H. Netter MD School of Medicine at Quinnipiac University.
 He completed his BS in Neuroscience at UCLA, where he conducted research on trabeculectomy outcomes and the utilization of Google Glass in patients with hemianopia.
 His current research focuses on how clinical-core and perfusion-core mismatch criteria may influence endovascular therapy qualifications and outcomes of large vessel occlusion stroke patients.